PierreIsCoding/sdiy/CEM3340_VCO/README.md

 ## Build Notes
 * Please also read the documentation on [Kassutronics Github](https://github.com/kassu/kassutronics/tree/master/documentation/VCO%203340) and [Eddy Bergmans](https://www.eddybergman.com/2020/01/synthesizer-build-part-18-really-good.html)
-* Please look the ibom file for placing the components.
+* Please look the ibom file components placement.
 * The design uses some wiring within the board.
 See the "SINGLE_CEM3340-F_Cu.pdf" for those connections.
 See also images below
 * For drilling holes see my general [Builnotes](https://github.com/PierreIsCoding/sdiy/tree/main/buildnotes)
 * I designed "board converters" that enables you to stack multiple ecthed single layer boards.
 See also my general Buildnotes